At a Glance

-Similar to ProtonMail, the servers of Kolab Now are based in Switzerland, so your privacy is well-protected.
+Similar to ProtonMail, the Kolab Now servers are based in Switzerland, so your privacy is well-protected.
 According to their website, they will never sell your data or put you under surveillance.

-Something notable to mention is that Kolab Now doesn’t state what security measures are implemented in order to secure your data.
+Something notable to mention is that Kolab Now doesn’t state what security measures they implement in order to secure your data.
 The email service is also not protected by end-to-end encryption.

-Kolab Now has many additional features incorporated in the software.
-These features include a fully integrated calendar, contact list, shared folders and in-mail notes app, and more.
+Kolab Now has many additional features incorporated into the software.
+These features include a fully integrated calendar, contact list, shared folders, in-mail notes app, and more.

 When you sign up, you can select extra options and also opt for a higher storage limit.

 Lastly, you can select a payment plan.
 This is of special interest to those who are certain that they want Kolab Now to be their future email provider because they can save up to 3% by opting for an annual plan.

 Mailfence’s business model is based on the story that erupted after Edward Snowden, a former CIA employee, copied and leaked the classified information that the NSA, and therefore the U.S. government, was spying on and monitoring American civilians.

 The servers of Mailfence are based in Belgium, which means Belgium law is applicable when it comes to the protection of your personal data.
 As a member of the European Union, Belgium began enforcing new data-privacy laws on May 25, 2018.
 Also, Belgium updated and improved the country’s privacy laws on August 23, 2017.

 Similar to a few other email providers on this list, Mailfence uses an end-to-end encryption model to keep your data safe from snoops and, potentially, even governments who may request that the email provider hand over email data.

 You’re not required to send encrypted emails.
 You can also choose to disable the feature and send regular emails.